Sage-Kearney/find-hike-app/README.md

 ## Special thanks to..
--Jerrica Bobadilla, for helping me with my map function & deploying to Heroku & encouraging me throughout the project -Qusai Fares, for helping me get my links/routes working -Rixio Barrios, for giving me feedback & encouragment -Daphne Mintz & Daisy Yau for trying to help me figure out what was wrong with my Heroku
+-Jerrica Bobadilla, for helping me with my map function & deploying to Heroku & encouraging me throughout the project -Qusai Fares, for helping me get my links/routes working -Rixio Barrios, for giving me feedback & encouragment, & telling me about changing my project title -Daphne Mintz & Daisy Yau for trying to help me figure out what was wrong with my Heroku

 <hr></hr>